Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Derivation of a mathematical model

-Despite all the simplifying assumptions made and the consequent the model reduction performed, problem \eqref{prob:reduced} is still a very challenging one.
-To facilitate the study of this problem we will restrain ourselves to a further simplified setting.
-We first neglect the active motion of mosquitoes by con\textit{}sidering that the diffusion coefficient $D=0$.
-Then, we assume that the time distribution of the release is given by $u(t,x) = u_0(x) \delta_0(t)$.
+\begin{paragraph}{Negligible mobility and initial release} We further assume that the time distribution of the release is given by $u(t,x) = u_0(x) \delta_0(t)$.
 In other words, we consider that there is one single release, done at the initial time, and that the time it takes to do the release is negligible in comparison with the time window considered.
-Following the reasoning developed in \cite{DHP}, one can prove that equation \eqref{eq:p} simplifies into
+Following the reasoning developed in \cite{DHP}, and, as stated in Section \ref{sec:Intro}, neglecting the active motion of mosquitoes by considering that the diffusion coefficient $D=0$, one can prove that equation \eqref{eq:p} simplifies into

 where the function $G$ is defined as the antiderivative vanishing at zero of $1/g$, i.e.